vpdev007/my-portfolio/README.md

 # vpdev0007 portfolio

 This is my professional poerfolio.
-IT uses AWs and ReactJS
+IT uses AWs and ReactJS.

+##Tech used
+Github and Github
+SSH